-This 2nd session of the Spey Angler Program's class that began Saturday, January 23, 2021, will be held starting at 8:30AM on Sunday, January 24, 2021, EITHER in the GGACC's Center Casting Pond (reserved for this possibility) -- OR, if the river conditions permit, at a place on the American River in the Sacramento area to be announced in the previous day's class.
+This 2nd session of the Spey Angler Program's class that began Saturday, November 6, 2021, will be held starting at 8:00AM on Sunday, November 7, 2021, EITHER in the GGACC's Center Casting Pond -- OR, if the river conditions permit, at a place on the American River in the Sacramento area to be announced in the previous day's class.

 This 2nd session should wrap up around 1-2pm that Sunday afternoon.

-Bring camp chair (to river) and a sack lunch in addition to the gear required for the previous day's class.
+Bring camp chair (to river) and lunch in addition to the gear required for the previous day's class.

 This program has limited registration.
 See the previous day's event posting for more details and registering for any open spots or joining the waitlist.

 The GGACC is sponsoring through the end of 2021 a Veterans Fly Fishing Program, for Club members who are veterans and who wish to participate, free of charge, in bi-weekly in-person gatherings at the casting pools to learn about fly fishing equipment and to improve fishing techniques.
 All veterans must bring their own equipment, provide their own transportation to the gatherings, observe the Club’s COVID-19 protocols, and are strongly encouraged to be fully vaccinated for COVID-19.
 The Veterans Fly Fishing Program gathering will be held from 10:30 AM to 1:00 PM, on Wednesday, November 10.
 If interested, please contact Henry Little at email@example.com.